jatinsainigit/jatinsainigit/README.md

 - 🔭 I’m currently working on Automation Testing
 <!-- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...-->
-- 💬 Ask me about Selenium, Appium, Postman, Maven,PlayWright and stuff related to Automation and Manual Testing.
+- 💬 Ask me about Selenium, Appium, Maven, PlayWright and stuff related to Automation and Manual Testing.
 - 📫 How to reach <a href="https://www.linkedin.com/in/iamjatin/"> LinkedIn </a>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Automation Tester be like Eat 5 Star do Testing(Nothing)😂